 Caprese empanadas are a tasty mix of flavors that combines the aromas of the iconic Caprese salad with the tasty, golden-baked crust of delicious empanadas.
 The spotlight here shifts to the beloved ingredients of Italy’s famous salad: sun-ripened tomatoes, aromatic basil, and luscious mozzarella cheese.

 What’s so good about them

 - This recipe will show you how to make caprese empanadas from scratch.
 No premade pie dough, no baking powder, no yeast, only ingredients you probably already have at home – all-purpose flour, butter, mozzarella, tomato, basil, garlic and spices.

 - They are easy to make, and they look adorable.
 By merging the iconic flavors of the Caprese salad with the beloved concept of empanadas, you’re creating a fusion masterpiece that harmoniously combines both Latin and Mediterranean cuisine.
-Have you already tried our mini pizzetta recipe or black pepper focaccia?
+Have you already tried our mini pizzetta recipe, black pepper focaccia and focaccia with sun-dried tomatoes?
 Caprese empanadas are another super tasty food on the list of Italy-inspired baked goods.